Google Crawls My Homepage But Never the Article Pages

 <a href="/articles/bar/">view post</a>

-Generic anchors = weak discovery signals.
-Google knows a link exists but not what topic it points to.
+Generic anchors are weak discovery signals.
+Google sees that a link exists but learns nothing about the topic it points to, so the target gets little ranking or crawl-priority benefit.

 6. Article URLs blocked in robots.txt